 - Growth gets as much as of the target audience as possible to experience the core value of the product quickly

-As growth relies so much on both marketing and product, it makes sense then, to focus on developing a Growth Team that is able to integrate both.
+As growth relies so much on both marketing and product, it makes sense then, to focus on developing a Growth Team that can integrate both.
 Companies that are able to create teams that work to marry marketing and product development are better able to envision how overall growth can be achieved.

-Slack’s approach to growth was, surprisingly, to not have a sales team
+Slack’s approach to growth was, surprisingly, do not have a sales team

 Ultimately, the biggest takeaway here is that it takes a team to nurture growth.
 Prioritizing the marriage of marketing and product development will help create a more holistic user experience.
 And if you focus on the users, they will talk about their experiences.
 The positive feedback loop can help you zero in on better iterations and bigger sign-up numbers.
 But it will take a team dedicated to growth to get you there.